aklein-dex/notifhome-api.js/README.md

 $ nodemon
 ````

-See the project [Notifhome-api](https://github.com/aklein-dex/notifhome-api) for the API.

 If you don't have nodemon installed then install it:
 ````
 $ npm install -g nodemon
 ````

+See the project [Notifhome-api](https://github.com/aklein-dex/notifhome-api) for the API.
+The routes are the same but the responses are a little bit different.
+Also you only need
+to provide the header **access-token**.

 ## How to run the tests